jinghuazhao/Omics-analysis/docs/proteomics.md

     Julian RK (2025).
 R Programming for Mass Spectrometry: Effective and Reproducible Data Analysis.
 ISBN: 978-1-119-87235-1.

     Note that the supplement is in .html but it is far more useful to convert to .md, and it is handy to run from a Linux terminal than otherwise nevertheless the use of .md renders the possibility to render them.
-We have,
+Conceptually we have,

     ```bash
     for f in chrom data-analysis eda intro-ms machine-learning spectra-analysis wrangle-data